Craig Curry

-Craig Anthony Curry (born July 20, 1961) is an American former professional football defensive back in the National Football League (NFL).
-He played for the Tampa Bay Buccaneers and Indianapolis Colts.
-He was selected by the Colts in the fourth round of the 1984 NFL draft.
-He played college football for the Texas Longhorns.
+Craig Anthony Curry (born July 20, 1961) is an American former professional football player who was a defensive back in the National Football League (NFL) for the Tampa Bay Buccaneers and Indianapolis Colts.
+Prior to that he played college football for the Texas Longhorns where he fumbled a punt in the 1984 Cotton Bowl that led to Georgia's game winning TD and Texas losing out on the National Championship, which instead went to Miami.